 Insurance risk is the risk that actual experience in respect of life insurance benefit payments to policyholders differs from expectations when the policy premium was determined.
-It also includes risks relating to expected reinsurance recoveries, risks arising through the underwriting process as well as the risks of higher than expected lapses or an unfavourable portfolio mix with respect to product or customer profiles.
+It also includes risks relating to expected reinsurance recoveries, risks arising through the underwriting process as well as the risks of lapses being different to expected or an unfavourable portfolio mix with respect to product or customer profiles.